History & Ongoing Mission

-The collections in the Local History Room are in large part generous donations of Kingston residents, past and present.
+The many collections in the LHC are in large part generous donations of Kingston residents, past and present.
 If you have information relating to Kingston and would like to preserve and make the information accessible for future generations, please call or email the Archivist, at 781-585-0517 x6277 or email@example.com.

 Please note: Some of the information on this site may require Adobe Reader or another application to read pdfs.